unaveragetech/PagesXcrawler/README.md

 ### 3. Results Storage

 - **CSV**: This format is easily viewable from GitHub and suitable for spreadsheet applications.
-- **JSON**: This format is utilized to dynamically load results into the HTML page hosted at [https://unaveragetech.github.io/PagesXcrawler/](https://unaveragetech.github.io/PagesXcrawler/).
+- **JSON**: This format is utilized to dynamically load results into the HTML page hosted at: [Main chart](https://unaveragetech.github.io/PagesXcrawler/).

 ### 4. Reloading the Page